The-Politico/django-slack-forms/docs/Configuring-An-Endpoint.md

 }
 ```

-## Securing An Endpoint

-You probably shouldn't have an open endpoint that will allow any user with the URL to send successful POST requests to your endpoint.

-One simple way to verify that the request is coming from `django-slack-forms` is to check the `token` inside of `slackform_meta_data`.
-This token will be the same `SLACK_VERIFICATION_TOKEN` you set in your settings which you can also find in your Slack App Dashboard.

 ## Connecting An Endpoint
 Once you've decided on an endpoint and have it hosted, you should have have a URL for it.
-Take that URL and save it as the form's `Webhook` property in the Django admin of `django-slack-forms`.
+Take that URL and save it as the form's `Endpoint` property in the Django admin of `django-slack-forms`.

 Next up: check out one of the following advanced topics:

-Once you have the basics down, you can move on to more advanced topics like:

 1. [External Source Data](Configuring-Source-Data.md)